poirier/cheat/django/drf_blog_post.rst

 Validation
 ----------

-This is an area of DRF where I felt I had to figure a lot out by trial and error.
+This is an area of DRF where I had to figure a lot out by trial and error.

 Keep in mind that validation only applies to deserializing.